breatheco-de/content/src/content/lesson/mentoring-guidelines.md

 # Mentoring Guidelines

 Mentorship main goals:
-1. Bring context t
+1. Bring context to the class, review theory at the beginning and maybe explain concepts that are not properly understand.
 2. Unstuck students, them motivated, make them fall in love with coding.

-3. Represent the academy.
+Secondary goals

 Secondary goals:
 4.